BrucePerens/rigcontrol/README.md

 etc. Some hardware will require voltage level conversion for the serial and digital I/O, and inexpensive devices are recommended in the documentation.
 There is no USB master.
 Control of devices via WiFi and Bluetooth is possible.
+For example, you could link the radio audio to a Bluetooth speaker, or operate using a Bluetooth headset.

 ### Hardware Required